Camp Abbot

 Camp Abbot was a military training center in the northwest United States, located in central Oregon south of Bend.
 Active for less than sixteen months, the U.S. Army camp was used to train combat engineers during World War II and was named for Henry Larcom Abbot.

-A large part of site is now Sunriver Resort, and the rest has been incorporated into the Deschutes National Forest.
+A large part of site is now the residential and Resort community of Sunriver, and the rest has been incorporated into the Deschutes National Forest.
 The only remaining structure from Camp Abbot is the officers' mess hall; now part of the resort and known as the Great Hall, it is used for large conferences and special events.

 Site history

 In 1855, Secretary of War Jefferson Davis dispatched an Army Corps of Topographical Engineers survey party to look for a railroad route from the Sacramento Valley in California to the Columbia River in the Oregon Territory.
 This required the party to survey the Deschutes River area in central Oregon.
 The survey party was led by two lieutenants, Robert Stockton Williamson and Henry Larcom Abbot.

 The Williamson-Abbot survey party included a geologist-botanist, a physician-naturalist, several assistant engineers, a computation specialist, a pack master, and eighteen mule packers.
 At Fort Reading, a military escort of eighty infantrymen and twenty cavalry troopers joined the party.
 The escort was commanded by Lieutenant H. G. Gibson with Lieutenants George Crook and Philip H. Sheridan leading elements of the detachment.

 While in central Oregon, illness forced Williamson to return to California, which left Abbot in charge of the expedition.
 On 4 September 1855, Abbot and a detachment of the survey party camped along the Deschutes River, near the site of the future Camp Abbot.
 He completed the survey of central Oregon, crossed the Cascade Mountains into the Willamette Valley, and then returned to Fort Reading, arriving in mid-November 1855.
 The Army published Abbot's thorough 499-page report in 1857 under the title Report of Lieut.
 Henry L. Abbot Upon Explorations for a Railroad Route from Sacramento Valley to the Columbia River.